asmekal/iclr2020-notes/README.md

 ![RealnessGAN](https://user-images.githubusercontent.com/14358106/80428366-5784b700-88f2-11ea-850e-daeee64cc0df.png)

 - [iclr.video](https://iclr.cc/virtual/poster_Hkxzx0NtDB.html) use classifier as energy function; helps to improve applications of generative models to target tasks (OOD detection, adversarial robustness, etc) [Your classifier is secretly an energy based model and you should treat it like one](http://www.openreview.net/pdf?id=Hkxzx0NtDB)

+- How to zoom in/out or shift or ... and to what extent for generated images [On the "steerability" of generative adversarial networks](http://www.openreview.net/pdf?id=HylsTT4FvB)

 - physics-motivated model for videos (beautiful motivation, but works with only very simple systems of objects so far).
 The idea is to learn encoder from pixel space, Hamiltonian network (which rules the system state) and decoder from latent space back to pixel space.
 The system evolution is going by adjusting state +alpha * dt, where alpha is speed.
 In practice it is useless but I liked the idea and motivation.
 [Hamiltonian Generative Networks](http://www.openreview.net/pdf?id=HJenn6VFvB)

+- visualization tool and (new) metrics to monitor/estimate convergence of GAN [A Closer Look at the Optimization Landscapes of Generative Adversarial Networks](http://www.openreview.net/pdf?id=HJeVnCEKwH)

 - optimal strategy for both adversarial attack and defence.
 Done with GAN training, and shown that found generator-attacker really outperforms other attacker approaches [Optimal Strategies Against Generative Attacks](http://www.openreview.net/pdf?id=BkgzMCVtPB)